 Expository Writing (strongly recommended)

 Social Work Elective

 Planning and advising notes

 Students declaring a social work major are assigned a social work faculty advisor.
 Students exploring their interest in social work are invited to talk with the program director.
 Academic advising, which takes place in the fall and spring semesters each year, aids students in selecting courses in the sequence required for successful completion of the program.
-All social work courses must be taken in numbered sequence.
-If possible, Methods of Social Research should precede Social Work Practice Theory I. Additional advising appointments are scheduled as part of admission to the program and to field instruction.
+Additional advising appointments are scheduled as part of admission to the program and to field instruction.
 Students are encouraged to initiate contact with faculty advisors as issues arise, at any time throughout the academic year.

 The professional practice of social work requires acquisition of knowledge, specific skills, a firm identification with specified values and ethics and a high degree of social and personal responsibility.
-Students whose academic work falls below a 2.5 grade point average (GPA) in required social work and related courses, or whose personal or professional behavior is inconsistent with the above requirements, may be asked to leave the program.
+A grade of C or above in all social work required courses and a college GPA of 2.5 or higher is required for continuation in the social work major.
+Any social work required course in which a student earns a grade of C- or below must be repeated with a grade of C or better in order to successfully complete the social work major.
+Students whose college GPA falls below a 2.5, or whose personal or professional behavior is inconsistent with the above requirements, may be asked to leave the program.
 Students who are denied admission or dismissed from the program, and believe relevant policies were unfairly administered, have the right to initiate the Goshen College grievance procedure.